Questions and Answers About Creatine

-If up to this point it seems like creatine is a “too good to be true” supplement, but it really is the best discovery in modern fitness nutrition to date.
+If up to this point it seems like creatine is a “too good to be true” supplement, it might be because it really is the best discovery in modern fitness nutrition to date.
 As with anything, there are some side effects to creatine supplementation and anything in excess can be harmful as well.

 This is in part because these organs are also producing its own creatine organically in the body, by adding high amounts of creatine in single doses you are causing these organs to work harder and in the long run can cause damage.

-I began using creatine probably around 1996 or 1997.
-I remember the first create product I ever bough was EAS Betagen.
-I like that particular product because it had creatine, glutamine, taurine, and HMB in it.
+I began using creatine around 1996 or 1997.
+I remember the first create product I ever bought was EAS Betagen. - Now called Myoplex Muscle Armour.
+I liked that particular product because it had creatine, glutamine, taurine, and HMB in it.

 Back then I thought the orange flavor was one of the best tasting products on the market.
 And even 20 years later, it is still a great supplement!